 4 Cups white rice

 Simply take a man's tube sock, hopefully not your neighbor's, and fill it with 4 cups of plain white rice.
-Tie off the top of the sock and cut the excess off.
+Tie off the top of the sock, and cut off the excess.
 Microwave the sock for four minutes, and place the sock in you puppy's crate or exercise pen.
-The warmth from the sock will remind your puppy of the warmth he felt when snuggled up next to his littermates, and the size is pretty accurate too.
+The warmth from the sock will remind your puppy of the warmth he felt when snuggled up next to his litter mates, and the size is pretty accurate too.

 Please note, the sock will be a little warm at first, and the puppy will not immediately snuggle up to it, but it will snuggle up before long.
 The sock puppy should stay warm all night long which will help your puppy to sleep soundly.
 Also, please use a potholder or some sort of hand protection when removing the rice puppy from the microwave.
 It will be a little hot to the touch.

-Also, you can slide the rice puppy inside a fuzzy, furlike houseshoe.
+For a little extra comfort, you can slide the rice puppy inside a fuzzy, furlike sock or houseshoe.
 My puppies love my fuzzy houseshoes, and they tend to fall asleep on them.
 Combining the warmth from the sock puppy with a fuzzy, furlike houseshoe makes a wonderful make-shift littermate.
 Also, if it is your houseshoe, they tend to bond even more closely to you, and they feel like you're right there with them all the time.
 It really works well.
+One last thought, frequently check the houseshoe for chewing.
+If it because torn or unsafe, you will need to remove it or replace it.

 Below, I have listed the grooming supplies which will be needed for your puppy.
 If you plan on taking you puppy to the groomer on a regular basis, you will only need the materials listed under the "Basic Grooming Materials Needed" list.
 However, if you plan to try your hand at "pet salon" grooming, you will need the items listed on the "Advanced Grooming Materials Needed" list.
 For your convenience, next to each item, I have listed the item number which corresponds with Revival Animal Health's catalog.
 Please note, I do not make a penny from Revival.
-I am only trying to be helpful.
+I am only trying to be helpful, and please note, the product numbers do change from time to time so be sure to double check your order for accuracy.
 Their phone number is 1-800-786-4751, and their website it www.revivalanimal.com.
 I hope this information is helpful.

 Basic Grooming Materials Needed